wvanhed/mijnbib/README.md

         except MijnbibError as e:
             print(e)  # any other custom mijnbib error

-- **Compatibiliteit met bibliotheek.be** - Deze Python API haalt zijn gegevens via webscraping van de bibliotheek.be website.
+- **Compatibility with bibliotheek.be** - This Python API retrieves its data via web scraping of the bibliotheek.be website.
-  Daardoor is ze afhankelijk van de structuur van de website.
-Bij een wijziging aan de structuur van de website is het dus heel waarschijnlijk dat alle of bepaalde functionaliteit plots niet meer werkt.
+  Therefore it depends on the structure of the website.
+When the structure of the website changes, it is very likely that all or certain functionality will suddenly stop working.
-  In dat geval is het wachten tot deze Python library geupdate is om met de nieuwe structuur om te gaan.
+  In that case, you have to wait until this Python library is updated to deal with the new structure.
-  Voorzie een try/except wrapper, waarbij je ofwel `MijnbibError` opvangt, of de meer specifieke `IncompatibleSourceError`.
+  Provide a try/except wrapper, where you either catch `MijnbibError`, or the more specific `IncompatibleSourceError`.

-## Alternatieven
+## Alternatives

-De Home Assistant plugin <https://github.com/myTselection/bibliotheek_be> scraped op een gelijkaardige manier de bibliotheek.be website.
+The Home Assistant plugin <https://github.com/myTselection/bibliotheek_be> scrapes the bibliotheek.be website in a similar way.

 ## Development